polterguy/magic.data.common/README.md

 The project supports joins by parametrizing your **[sql.read]** invocation with **[join]** arguments.
-If you have created the Sakila example database from Oracle, you can execute the following MySQL join SQL statement to see a join.
+If you have created the Sakila example database from Oracle, you can execute the following MySQL join SQL statement to see a recursive join.

 ```
 mysql.connect:sakila
    mysql.read
       columns
-         film.title
+         title
-         film.description
+         description
-         actor.last_name
+         last_name
-         actor.first_name
+         first_name
       table:film
          join:film_actor
             type:inner